-100% all natural LaCroix® Sparkling Water is setting the pace in the Sparkling Water segment that is fast becoming the alternative to traditional carbonated soda.
-Calorie, Sweetener, Sodium Free LaCroix has the support of major national chains and is the top selling domestic Sparkling Water packaged in cans.
+100% all natural LaCroix® Sparkling Water is setting the pace in the Sparkling Water category that is fast becoming the alternative to traditional carbonated soda.
+With zero calories, zero sweeteners and zero sodium, the innocence of LaCroix has the support of major national chains and is the top-selling domestic Sparkling Water packaged in cans.

-LaCroix's dynamic new "theme" LaCroix CúrateTM "Cure Yourself" celebrates French sophistication with Spanish zest with two bold flavors Cerise Limon (cherry lime) and Pomme Baya (apple berry) in tall 12 oz. consumer-favored cans.
-Brilliant graphics, robust aroma, naturally "Essenced" and premium priced, Cúrate is a trendsetting addition to a brand that is the healthy alternative for trend forward consumers.
+LaCroix's dynamic 'theme' LaCroix CúrateTM (cure yourself) celebrates French sophistication with Spanish zest with three bold flavors: Piña Fraíse (pineapple strawberry), Cerise Limon (cherry lime) and Pomme Baya (apple berry) naturally refresh in tall 12 oz. consumer-favored cans.
+Brilliant graphics, robust aroma, naturally 'essenced' and premium-priced, Cúrate is a trendsetting addition to a brand that is the healthy alternative for trend-forward consumers.